Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
 Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

-Eurocity and Intercity classes from Vienna to Graz
+What Eurocity and Intercity classes are there from Vienna to Graz?

 Compare the different travel classes offered by Eurocity and Intercity when travelling from Vienna to Graz.